zhmylove/explodiag/README.md

 When you specify explorer archives as a filenames, please consider using fully qualified names like `explorer.12345678.hostname-2007.09.01.06.13.tar.gz` as the script currently tries to extract hostname part from it.
+`explorer_dir` is just a directory with extracted explorer and should be named according to this scheme as well.

 # Output formats